Norway’s Working Holiday Visa for Australians

 Arriving in Norway

 Once you know when you’ll be arriving in Norway, you should make an appointment to collect your residence permit from the police.
-You must do this within 7 days of arriving in the country, or whenever the earliest appointment is available.

 You are not allowed to travel to Norway until you receive a decision regarding your application, and you cannot start working until you have collected your residence permit.